espressomd/espresso/doc/sphinx/running.rst

    .. math:: v(t+dt) = v(t+dt/2) + \frac{F(x(t+dt),t+dt)}{m} dt/2

-Note that this implementation of the Velocity Verlet algorithm reuses forces in step 1.
+Note that this implementation of the velocity Verlet algorithm reuses forces in step 1.
 That is, they are computed once in step 3, but used twice, in step 4 and in step 1 of the next iteration.
 In the first time step after setting up, there are no forces present yet.
 Therefore, |es| has